Your Employees Care About Social Responsibility — You Should Too

 But to reap the benefits of corporate social responsibility initiatives, companies have to be strategic in communicating their good deeds.
 After all, employees can’t be proud of something that they aren’t aware of.

-Often, leaders at the highest levels of an organization have the most positive view of their companies’ corporate social responsibility work.
+Often, leaders at the highest levels of an organization have the most positive view of their company’s corporate social responsibility work.
 “These top-level managers are likely to have a strong sense of ownership of CSR initiatives because they are responsible for making the decisions about CSR initiatives,” says Stawiski.
 “And it follows that they would likely have a positive view of the policies they helped create.”

 Employees at lower levels of the organization may report lower levels of commitment, partially because they aren’t aware of all the social responsibility initiatives that the C-suite knows about.

 To maximize any internal CSR benefits, senior executives should remember that not everyone knows what they know.
 As they publicize their efforts, there are 2 points to keep in mind:

 - Share tangible positive outcomes and real impact.
-For example, communicate exactly how much money and paper has been saved through a sustainability initiative to reduce paper waste.
+For example, communicate exactly how much money and paper have been saved through a sustainability initiative to reduce paper waste.

 - Don’t make “much ado about nothing.”
 In other words, be sure your CSR programs and policies are actually making a difference, and that you really have something great to share.

 In addition to communicating your organization’s CSR efforts, make an effort to get employees at all levels of your organization involved.
-Companies who do a great job at leveraging their social responsibility initiatives embed them into their employees’ jobs.
+Companies that do a great job at leveraging their social responsibility initiatives embed them into their employees’ jobs.
 Multiple advantages of this approach include: